 Archdiocese of Washington spokesman Craig Muckle said he's skeptical the amount of money budgeted will be enough to help all the entities that need it.
 He thinks the portion for religious institutions and nonprofits will run out quickly.

 Applications for the new Clean Rivers relief program will be available online and on paper beginning in January.
-The payments will be retroactive to Oct.
-1, 2018, for those entities approved to participate in the program.
+DOEE will post applications on this website beginning January 1st.